 - Eros, an amalgam of three erotic short films directed by Wong Kar-Wai, Steven Soderbergh, and nonagenarian veteran Michelangelo Antonioni (La Notte, L’eclisse, Blow-Up).
 In the international cast: Gong Li, Chang Chen, Christopher Buchholz (son of Horst Buchholz), Regina Nemni, Luisa Ranieri, Robert Downey Jr., Ele Keats, and two-time Best Actor Oscar nominee Alan Arkin (The Russians Are Coming the Russians Are Coming, 1966; The Heart Is a Lonely Hunter, 1968).

-Woody Allen’s ‘Melinda and Melinda’ is San Sebastian Film Festival opening night film
+Woody Allen comedy/tragedy ‘Melinda and Melinda’ to open San Sebastian Film Festival

-In other film festival news, Woody Allen’s Melinda and Melinda, starring Radha Mitchell and Will Ferrell, will have its world premiere as the 2004 San Sebastian Film Festival’s opening night gala screening.
-Allen will also be the subject of a career retrospective at the festival on the Spanish Basque coast.
+In other film festival news, Woody Allen’s Melinda and Melinda, starring Radha Mitchell and Will Ferrell, will have its world premiere as the 2004 San Sebastian Film Festival’s opening night gala presentation.
+Additionally, Allen himself will be the subject of a career retrospective.

 The San Sebastian Film Festival’s 52nd edition kicks off on Sept.
 17. Nine days later, a jury headed by Peruvian writer Mario Vargas Llosa will hand out the Golden Shell to one of 19 films in competition, among them Bahman Ghobadi’s Turtles Can Fly (Iran / Iraq), Pete Travis’ Omagh (United Kingdom), and María Victoria Menis’ El Cielito (Spain / Argentina).